RavalTirth21/AWS-CloudWatch-Projects/AWS-CloudWatch-Logs-Practical/README.md

 # 📊 AWS CloudWatch Logs Practical – Custom Log Group Monitoring

-This project demonstrates how to create a CloudWatch Logs group, push custom logs to it from an EC2 instance, and verify the logs in the AWS Console.
+This project demonstrates how to create a CloudWatch Logs group, push custom logs from an EC2 instance, and verify the logs in the AWS Console.

 ---